 # split() function with different values for max splits print("split() with default max split values i/e -1 :") inp1 = 'Java@Python@C++@Scala@Julia' print("input string will split at @ :", inp1.split('@')) print('\n') print("number of splits (0):", inp1.split('@', 0)) print("number of splits (1):", inp1.split('@', 1)) print("number of splits (2):", inp1.split('@', 2)) print("number of splits (3):", inp1.split('@', 3)) print("number of splits (4):", inp1.split('@', 4)) print("number of splits (5):", inp1.split('@', 5)) print('\n') print("split using for loop") for i in range(6): print("number of splits", i, inp1.split('@', i))

 In above program, split(sep=’@’, maxsplits= <different values>) is used.

-- First, the input string is split at ‘@’ with the default value for max split, i.e. -1.
-It means all the possible splits are returned.
+- First, we split the input string at ‘@’ using the default value for max split, which is -1.
+This means that the function returns all possible splits.

 Calculating the sum of marks scored by a student.